 IC Berlin – Then standard timetable is also running for the Amsterdam-Berlin train service.

-Thalys – The high speed train between Paris and Amsterdam via Brussels is running a limited service.
-Between 9 June and 11 July 2020 there are only 2x daily trains running each way:
+Thalys – The high speed train between Paris and Amsterdam via Brussels is running 7-8x daily during the week and 4-5x daily at weekends.

 International trains can be booked at the NS International site.

-Flights are slowly increasing to/from Amsterdam Schiphol airport.
+Flights have been slowly increasing to/from Amsterdam Schiphol airport over the last months.

-Stena Line is running its Harwich-Hoek van Holland ferry service as normal.
+Stena Line is running its daily Harwich-Hoek van Holland ferry service as normal.

-P&O is operating its Hull-Rotterdam ferry service as normal.
+P&O is operating its daily Hull-Rotterdam ferry service as normal.

 The wearing of masks has been made mandatory on Dutch public transport.
 Check your travel company if it requires masks for travel.